Downloads

 As time marches on, the Book has grown.
 The idea of welfare reform might be to eventually make things simpler, but for some years old systems and new systems will co-exist.
 So we have had to make hard decisions of taking some stuff out of the stretching bindings 🙂 .

-But information about the older benefits for sickness and disability can be off historic interest, give a taster of the big Books approach and can still be be very relevant for some claims.
+But information about the older benefits for sickness and disability can still be of historic interest, give a taster of the big Books approach or be very relevant for some ongoing claims.

 Sickness Route Benefits from the Big Book of Benefits and Mental Health 2010 – 11